soulspace-org/overarch/doc/design.md

    For JSON the export should be done on an individual file level, to keep the structure of data files intact.

+Q: **What textual views/exports make sense?**

+A: The model should contain information like names and descriptions for most elements, e.g. to render this information in C4 views.
+Even if the description of an element is not rendered in an UML view, the element should be described in the model.
+With consistent desciptions of the model elements and relations, textual representations of the views can be rendered, which describe the elements visible in the view.

+   Also text-only views on the model make sense, e.g. a glossary view, which contains the main elements of the model with their names, types and descripions alphabetically sorted by name.
+So the information in the model can be used to create more value than just for the creation of diagrams.

+   For the glossary it might be useful to add concepts to the model to describe the parts of the language of the system, which are not directly represented by elements of the architecture.

 Q: **Why EDN as the specification notation?**